GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/sql.md

 ##### `ConnectionFactory` creation flow

-Spring Cloud GCP starter for Google Cloud SQL registers a `R2dbcCloudSqlEnvironmentPostProcessor` that provides a correctly formatted `spring.r2dbc.url` property to the environment based on the properties mentioned above.
+Spring Framework on Google Cloud starter for Google Cloud SQL registers a `R2dbcCloudSqlEnvironmentPostProcessor` that provides a correctly formatted `spring.r2dbc.url` property to the environment based on the properties mentioned above.
 It also provides a default value for